ctrlplusb/easy-peasy/README.md

 ### Consuming state in your Components

-In order to use state within your components you can use the `useStore` hook.
+To access state within your components you can use the `useStore` hook.

 ```javascript
 import { useStore } from 'easy-peasy';